DWRL-Texas/Export-Arduino-Data/README.md

 1. File/Import
 2. In the Import pop-up window...click the Upload menu on the top right
 3. Drag or locate your .txt file, and click *Open*
-4. In the new Import pop-up window, select *Replace Spreadsheet* and  *Comma* as the Separator Type.
-Click *OK*
+4. In the new Import pop-up window:
+  - Select *Replace Spreadsheet*
+  - Select *Comma* as the Separator Type
+  - Click *OK*

 Once the file loads, your data will populate the sheet in columns.